shireefkhatab/elyte-clone/README.md

 In shaa Allah once we agree on the new updates i'll start implementing them as much and quick i can.

-# To brother Aba mousa if u can spare some time to add your comments as well as the server code needed That would be highly appreciated
+# To brother Aba mousa:
-Jazakallahu khayra.
+ if u can spare some time to add your comments as well as the server code needed That would be highly appreciated Jazakallahu khayra.